-Welcome to the digital home of the Emerging Wireless Technologies Research Group.
+We are the Emerging Wireless Technologies Research Group!

 The contemporary world is witness to the introduction of new technologies and applications with each passing day.
 The traditional modes of computing are fast being replaced by mobile computing.
 Mobile computing begins with the high-configuration laptop (or, notebook) computers and includes tablet computers, cellular phones, and smaller elements such as sensor nodes, RFID (Radio Frequency Identification) and NFC (Near Field Communication) tags.
 In a perfect infrastructure, these elements will be connected by a backend enterprise infrastructure for managing all data associated with them.
 This is given by the concept of cloud computing.
 These are the key elements of the Internet of Things (IoT).